-In recent experiments [14,15] we studied material processing of dielectrics with temporally asymmetric femtosecond laser pulses generated by TOD.
-In that work, shaped laser pulses were employed to generate structures one order of magnitude smaller in diameter than those produced by unshaped radiation at the same energy.
-In addition, different thresholds for surface material modification were observed for modulated pulses and their time reversed counterparts.
+In recent experiments^{13, 14} we studied material processing of dielectrics with temporally asymmetric femtosecond laser pulses generated by TOD.
+In that work, shaped laser pulses were employed to generate structures one order of magnitude smaller in diameter than those produced by unshaped radiation at the same energy (see Fig. 5).
+In addition, different thresholds for surface material modification modulated pulses and their time reversed counterparts were observed.
 The thresholds for material damage were determined by visual inspection from scanning electron microscopy (SEM) micrographs.

-In this work, we investigate ablated structures generated by TOD pulses with $\phi_3 = \pm 6 \times 10^5 \text{ fs}^3$ resulting in a statistical pulse duration of $\Delta t{mod} \approx 1 \text{ ps}$ (see Section 2).
-In addition to our earlier studies [14,15], diameters and depths of the structures are extracted from their topology measured by AFM.
-A comparison of the results from both measurement techniques SEM and AFM is depicted in Fig. 5.
+In this work, we investigate ablated structures generated by TOD pulses with $\phi_3 = \pm 6 \times 10^5 \,\text{fs}^3$ resulting in a statistical pulse duration of $\Delta t{mod} \approx 1 \,\text{ps}$ (see Equation (15) in Section 2.2).
+In addition to our earlier studies,^{13,14} diameters and depths of the structures are extracted from their topology measured by AFM.
+A comparison of the results from both measurement techniques SEM and AFM is depicted in Fig. 6.

-Here, the inner diameter determined by AFM is defined by the diameter at which the height profile falls below the unperturbed surface level (see blue arrows in the section through the AFM micrograph in Fig. 5).
+Here, the inner diameter determined by AFM is defined by the diameter at which the height profile falls below the unperturbed surface level (see blue arrows in the section through the AFM micrograph in Fig. 6).
 The maximum depth of the generated structures has been measured by AFM to 750 nm and may be limited by the shape of the used high aspect ratio tip.
 The shape of the high aspect ratio tip is also responsible for the asymmetry in profile.
-The detailed information on the topography of the structures available by AFM allows us to map the locus of maximum contrast in the SEM micrographs to the regions of maximum slope due to the high aspect ratio of the hole (see red arrows in the section through the AFM micrograph in Fig. 5).
+The detailed information on the topography of the structures available by AFM allows us to map the locus of maximum contrast in the SEM micrographs to the regions of maximum slope due to the high aspect ratio of the hole (see red arrows in the section through the AFM micrograph in Fig. 6).
 As a consequence, the inner diameter for a given structure takes a slightly larger value compared to the diameter obtained solely by the region of highest contrast in the SEM micrograph as used in our previous publications.
-This region, i.e. the deep channel diameter, stays remarkably stable with respect to energy variations [14,15].

-The hole diameters of ablated structures for fused silica with $\phi_3 = +6 \times 10^5 \text{ fs}^3$ (red triangles) and $\phi_3 = -6 \times 10^5 \text{ fs}^3$ (blue triangles) measured by AFM are shown on the left side of Fig. 6.
-By modulating laser radiation with TOD $\phi_3 = \pm 6 \times 10^5 \text{ fs}^3$ a reduction up to an order of magnitude (below the diffraction limit) in the structure diameter (as small as 100 nm) is observed.
-For the negative cubic phase ($-6 \times 10^5 \text{ fs}^3$) the threshold for material processing is larger than for the positive cubic phase, while the structure size is also well below the diffraction limit.
-As the pulses feature identical fluence, spectrum and pulse duration it is the different asymmetric temporal shape, i.e. the energy distribution in time that has a significant influence on the material damage threshold.
+This region, i.e. the deep channel diameter, stays remarkably stable with respect to energy variations.^{13,14} The hole diameters of ablated structures for fused silica with $\phi_3 = +6 \times 10^5$ fs3 (red triangles) and $\phi_3 = -6 \times 10^5$ fs3 (blue triangles) measured by AFM are shown in Fig. 7.
+The size and shape of the generated structures change from bandwidth limited pulses to pulses with a TOD of $+6 \times 10^5$ fs3 as shown Fig. 5.
+By modulating laser radiation with TOD $\phi_3 = \pm 6 \times 10^5$ fs3 a reduction up to an order of magnitude in the structure diameter as small as 100 nm is observed as shown in Fig. 7.
+For the negative cubic phase $(-6 \times 10^5$ fs3) the threshold for